 To analyze the temporal flow of TV show preferences across countries, one might consider using transfer entropy~(TE)\cite{schreiber2000measuring}, a widely used information-theoretic measure of directional dependence between time series.
 However, we chose not to apply TE for several reasons.
 First, TE can misidentify indirect influences as direct ones.
 For example, if countries A and B both influence country C, TE may falsely infer a direct link between A and B. This limitation has been noted in previous studies on TE's sensitivity to common drivers\cite{runge2012escaping, bossomaier2016transfer}.
 Additionally, our random variable $X_k$ can take 561 different values, leading to a combinatorial explosion in the number of possible state transitions.
 Estimating TE in such a high-dimensional space becomes computationally infeasible~\cite{garland2016review}.
 More importantly, our dataset includes only 822 days, which is too sparse to reliably estimate the joint and conditional probability distributions required for TE.

-Beyond these technical challenges, TE has a fundamental limitation when applied to our dataset $S_k$ in the context of cross-country influence on TV show preferences.
+Beyond these technical challenges, TE has a fundamental limitation when applied to our dataset $S_k$ in the context of cross-country relationships on TV show preferences.
 TE focuses only on the similarity in the pattern of changes in top-ranked shows over time between two countries.
 It does not take into account whether the shows themselves are the same.
 For instance, suppose that in country $A$, the top-ranked show changes every two days: show $\sab{A1}$ on Monday–Tuesday, $\sab{A2}$ on Wednesday–Thursday, and $\sab{A3}$ on Friday–Saturday.
 In country $B$, the top-ranked show also changes every two days but with a one-day delay: $\sab{B1}$ on Tuesday–Wednesday, $\sab{B2}$ on Thursday–Friday, and $\sab{B3}$ on Saturday–Sunday.